A unified approach to the performance analysis of caching systems: Extensions for single cache

 \subsection{Small cache approximations}

-Small cache approximations can be obtained by replacing the expressions of $p_{\text{hit}} (m)$ and $p_{\text{in}} (m)$ with their truncated Taylor expansion.
+Small cache approximations can be obtained by replacing the expressions of $p_{\text{hit}} (m)$ and $p_{\text{in}} (m)$ with their truncated Taylor expansion (with respect to $T_C \rightarrow 0$).
 This is especially useful to understand the dependency of $p_{\text{in}}$ and $p_{\text{hit}}$ on the object arrival rate $\lambda_m$ (and thus its popularity), obtaining interesting insights into the performance of the various caching policies.
-Due to space limitations, we restrict ourselves to IRM traffic, however we emphasize that a similar approach can be generalized to {\em renewal} traffic.
+We restrict ourselves to IRM traffic, however we emphasize that a similar approach can be generalized to {\em renewal} traffic.
 We obtain: